scaleway/scaleway-cli/docs/commands/dns.md

 Two formats are supported:
  - bind: standard zone file (BIND), same family of syntax as "scw dns zone import".
    Supported types: A, AAAA, CNAME, TXT, MX, NS, PTR, SRV, CAA.
 For other types (e.g. TLSA, SSHFP, DS), use format=json.
- - json: UTF-8 JSON object with a "records" array; each element has name, type, ttl, data, and optional priority (for MX).
+ - json: UTF-8 JSON object with a "records" array; each element has name, type, ttl, data, and optional priority (required for MX; used for SRV).
    Accepts all types supported by the Scaleway DNS API.
+For SRV, data is "weight port target" and priority is the separate field.

 SOA records and apex NS records in a BIND file are skipped. $INCLUDE and $GENERATE are rejected.